 |Migrations||1 Free Then $25/Site||Free From Most Hosts|

-I tested Kinsta’s Starter Plan versus a $10/mo 1GB DigitalOcean + $13/mo Vultr HF server on Cloudways.
-I installed WordPress with the same Astra Starter Site and plugins.
-Then I measured key metrics like TTFB and load times across various speed tools.
-Both Cloudways and Kinsta are fast, but Cloudways is slightly faster.
+I tested Kinsta’s $30/mo Starter plan versus a $10/mo 1GB DigitalOcean + $13/mo Vultr HF server on Cloudways.
+I installed WordPress with the same Astra Starters site (with the same plugins).
+Then I measured key metrics like TTFB + load times using various speed testing tools.

-In the Pingdom test, you can see Cloudways DigitalOcean (cwdoserver.com) had an average load time of 340ms while Kinsta (knstaserver.com) averaged 628ms (a difference of 288ms).
-Each site had 336 individual Pingdom tests done – 7 day period at 30 minute check intervals).
+In the Pingdom test, Cloudways Vultr High Frequency (cwvltrhfserver.com) had an average load time of 326ms while Kinsta (knstaserver.com) averaged 628ms – a difference of 302ms.
+Each site had 336 individual Pingdom tests done (over a 7 day period at 30 minute check intervals).
 I also performed tests in Google Search Console and the WP Hosting Performance Check plugin.

-When you put all the speed tests together, here’s what it looks like:
+When you put all the speed tests together, here’s what you get: